julienschmidt/httprouter/README.md

 - The author of `httprouter` [@julienschmidt](https://github.com/julienschmidt) does almost all the hard work of this router.
 - I respect the laws of open source.
 So LICENSE of `httprouter` is alway stay here: [HttpRouterLicense](HttpRouterLicense).
 - What I do is just fit for `fasthttp`.
-I have no hope to build a huge go web framwork like [iris](https://github.com/kataras/iris).
-I fork this repo is just because there is no router for `fasthttp` in past.
-This router has been used in my online production and processes 17 million requests per day.
+I have no hope to build a huge but toxic go web framwork like [iris](https://github.com/kataras/iris).
+- I fork this repo is just because there is no router for `fasthttp` at that time.
+And `fasthttprouter` is the FIRST router for `fasthttp`.
+- `fasthttprouter` has been used in my online production and processes 17 million requests per day.
+It is fast and stable, so I decide to release a stable version.

 #### Releases